the-scouts/por/sphinx_source/introduction.rst

 **The Founder of Scouting had a vision from which a Movement has grown, so that Scouting is found today in every corner of the land.**

+The purpose of Scouting is to actively engage and support young people in their personal development, empowering them to make a positive contribution to society.

+These skills for life are developed through participation in a programme, underpinned by our method, and delivered principally in Squirrel Dreys, Beaver Colonies, Cub Packs, Scout Troops, Explorer Units and Scout Networks.

+The programme in each of these Sections is delivered by a volunteer Section Leadership Team working in partnership with the young people in their Section.

-Scouting happens principally in Scout Groups, Explorer Scout Units and Scout Networks, wherever boys and girls meet to enjoy the Scout programme.
-The function of all the other units in the Movement is to enhance the quality of provision of that programme at local level.
+The function of all the other volunteers within our Movement is to support the delivery and quality of those programmes in each of our Sections.

-With approximately 9,000 Scout Groups in the United Kingdom and its dependent territories, a support structure is clearly necessary.
+With approximately 7,500 Scout Groups in the United Kingdom and its dependent territories, a support structure is clearly necessary.
 The main purpose of *Policy, Organisation and Rules* is to explain as simply as possible how that structure is organised.

 It is impossible to set out in detail rules to cover every eventuality, which means that much depends upon the judgement of responsible people at every level of the Movement.

 It is important that everyone concerned strives to exercise that judgement in ways that encourage the development and growth of the Movement.

-*Policy, Organisation and Rules (POR*) lays down the structure of Scouting in the United Kingdom, the Channel Islands and the Isle of Man and defines information about its training and management.
+*Policy, Organisation and Rules (POR*) lays down the structure of The Scout Association in the United Kingdom, the Channel Islands, the Isle of Man and Gibraltar.
+It defines information about training and management.

 Each Rule is distinguished by a Rule number, which references the Chapter in which it is located.